Progreso Yucatan Peninsula, Mexico Travel Guide

 Dress respectfully, specifically when visiting local towns, churches, or traditional communities.

-Always seek permission to photograph people, especially children, to honor their privacy.
+Always ask for permission before photographing people, especially children, to honor their privacy.

 Minimize your environmental footprint by minimizing waste and conserving resources throughout your travels.